rammk1999/Capital-One-MindSumo-Challenge/README.md

 # Capital-One-MindSumo-Challenge
-Built a webapp to perform analysis on a data set from the SFPD.
+Built a web page to perform analysis on a data set from the SFPD.